 How do I cancel my course?
 Can I get a refund?

 Yes, you can cancel your course.
 You will receive a partial or full refund depending on when you cancel.
 If you no longer require the course please contact us as soon as possible to cancel.

 We offer a cooling off period which means that a full refund will be provided when we are notified, by email, within 48 hours of enrolling (and before practical) that you wish to cancel your course.

 For more information see section ‘Training session cancellations and refunds’ in our Terms and Conditions.
 This provides a full breakdown of our refund terms.

 I am an international student; can I enrol in a first aid course?

 We welcome international students on our first aid courses.
-Practical Training Solutions is guided by the Education (Pastoral Care of International Students) Code of Practice 2016 (“the Code”), which ensures that our international students have a positive experience in their interaction and training with us.
+Practical Training Solutions is guided by the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 (“the Code”), which ensures that our international students have a positive experience in their interaction and training with us.
 Our International Student information can be found here.

 If you think you may be an international student, please carefully read the criteria in our Terms and Conditions.